kulics/koral/book-en/basic-type.md

 boolean2 := false     # false
 ```
 ## Object
-In particular, sometimes you need a type that can be any object to assist in the completion of the function, so it is `obj`.
+In particular, sometimes you need a type that can be any object to assist in the completion of the function, so it is `Obj`.

 E.g:
 ```
-a :obj = 1  # any type
+a :Obj = 1  # any type
 ```

 ## nil value